cselab/old_korali/doc/mkdocs/docs/installation.md

 ## Installation steps

+### 0. Download
+Download the Korali project from [GitHub](https://github.com/cselab/korali).

-### 1. Torc library
+### 1. Torc Library
-A tasking library that allows to write platform-independent code.
-We assume that the MPI compiler is named mpicc:
+The Torc library is shipped with the Korali code.
+Torc is tasking library that enables platform-independent code.
+In this example we assume that the MPI compiler is named mpicc:
 ```sh
 	cd lib/torc_lite
 	autoreconf